EmilRamsvik/twitter-note-publisher/parse_notes/booknotes2021.md

     4. 5 times over change failure rate.
 - Teams achieve this by improving ride capabilities.
 Teams achieve this by improving ride capabilities.
-- _incommensurable_ Cannot be measured or compared.
+- Incommensurable: Cannot be measured or compared.
 - Measure should focus on outcomes, not output.
-– Lead time is the time it takes to go from a customer making a request to a request being satisfied.
+- Lead time is the time it takes to go from a customer making a request to a request being satisfied.
 - Product delivery lead time: Code committed to code in production.
 - Truism of Dev-Ops that culture is of huge importance.
 - Typology of organizational culture: